signalogic/SigSRF_SDK/README.md

 ## Installation Notes

 Separate RAR packages are provided for different Linux distributions.
 Please choose the appropriate one or closest match.
-The install script will auto-check for kernel version and Linux distro version to decide which co-CPU drivers to install.
+For some files, the install script will auto-check for kernel version and Linux distro version to decide which file version to install (including coCPU driver, if you have a coCPU card).

 All .rar files and the auto install script must stay together in the same folder after downloading.